Novak Djokovic back in Australia a year after deportation

 Djokovic has won the Australian Open a record nine times, including the last three times he played.
 Rafael Nadal won the 2022 title in Djokovic’s absence.

+“Over the years I’ve been really fortunate to start very strong in Australia and I love playing there,” Djokovic said in Dubai last week at an exhibition tournament.
+“After obviously what happened earlier this year, hopefully I can have a decent reception there and hopefully that can help me play some good tennis.”

-Questions remain around how Djokovic will be received by Australian fans this year.
+But questions remain around how Djokovic will be received by Australian fans.
 Tiley told reporters Tuesday he believed Djokovic will be well-received.

 “I have a great deal of confidence in the Australian public,” Tiley said.
 “We’re a very well-educated sporting public, particularly those who come to the tennis.
 They love their tennis, they love seeing greatness, they love seeing great athleticism, great matches.